2023 Good Morning America Book Club List: The Best Books Ranked

 August 2021 Good Morning America Book Club Pick

 Ladies, get your book clubs geared up for Chandler Baker’s newest novel.
-It’s part mystery, part social commentary, but it’s the latter that packs a punch.
+It’s part mystery, part social commentary, but it’s the latter that packs a punch in this contemporary fiction.

 Baker examines the mental load that women carry as wives and mothers, particularly working women, and how it differs from what society expects of men.

-A murder in the desirable Dynasty Ranch neighborhood has lawyer, and prospective buyer, Nora looking into what happened.
-With all the step ford style husbands she is meeting, she’s starting to wonder what kind of place Dynasty Ranch is after all.
+Murder in the desirable Dynasty Ranch neighborhood has lawyer and prospective buyer, Nora, looking into what happened.
+With all the Stepford-style husbands she is meeting, she’s starting to wonder what kind of place Dynasty Ranch is after all.
+This is a perfect book for book clubs, it is such a thought-provoking book.
+You will have such a great discussion about this book about motherhood.

 In Five Years by Rebecca Serle